Milvum/stemapp/README.md

 1. The endpoints and ChainID in `app/build.gradle` need to be up to date for your build-variant.
 These are currently aimed at `10.0.2.2` which is `localhost` from the perspective of an android simulator.
 ChainID is currently set at 9351, the default id for the private Ethereum node.

 Once this is correctly set up, you should be able to run the app.
 The app will acquire its own Voting Pass if you use a build variant where `BEG_ADDRESS` is set.
 Otherwise the [Overseer](https://github.com/Milvum/overseer) will have to be used in conjunction to provide a Voting Pass for you.

+## Disclaimer

+The project in the current state is not market ready and thus should only be used for pilots or testing.
+In its current state the StemApp is not yet fully tested and not entirely secure (see open issues in the whitepaper).
+This version is also not yet ready for a release on the public Ethereum network.
+Milvum is not accountable for the use of the StemApp in any way, and the possible outcomes this may have.